buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSpiral.md

 # IfcSpiral

 Spirals are curves that revolve around a point while increasing its length.
-In general, these curves are parameterized in the following way: x = r(φ) cosφ y = r(φ) sinφ
+In general, these curves are parameterized in the following way:<!-- end of definition -->
+x = r(φ) cosφ
+y = r(φ) sinφ